The eleventh month (despite its name) starts out with some things that make me go "Hmmmm...."

 No doubt, Dubya and Al will continue to wake up every morning wondering "Am I President or not?"
 The rest of us are wondering if maybe we shouldn't have accused Dave Barry or Carl Hiaasen of telling tall tales about their home state.

 Even paying this state's excise tax on an automobile and then having to high-tail it halfway across the county to a doctor's appointment (in twelve minutes, and through two school zones, yet) failed to cause my blood pressure to rise substantially, so maybe I've got a grip on this hypertension stuff at last.

 Something is eating my mail, and then spitting it up into the wrong place.
-And it doesn't seem to matter where it's sent, either; my usual mailbox, my standard forwarding receptacle, and any number of alternate boxes are failing.
+And it doesn't seem to matter where it's sent, either; my , my , and boxes are failing.
 For the life of me, I can't figure out why this is happening.

 Anyway, if you wrote to me in the last ten days or so and got no response, it's most likely not because I'm ignoring you.
 And if you think that there's a reason I could be ignoring you, well, you may be right, but let's not get into that here.

 If nothing else, we've learned that every vote does count provided the controlling legal authority can find it, can read it, and manages not to misplace it, and provided there are no court challenges involved.
 Or maybe it doesn't.

 Oh, and Chad's just sick and tired of people asking him "How's it hangin'?"